zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
-Squid grilled with aleppo pepper
+Squid grilled with salsify
 Squash charred with squash seed oil
 Beef tartare with crispy black trumpets
-Celeriac soup with amaranth
+Celeriac soup with buttermilk and chive
 Fluke with green pepper and green peppercorn
 Beets with feta and bay laurel
-Cod with sunchokes and chanterelles
+Monkfish with sunchokes and chanterelles
-Cucumber salad with onion and oregano
 Duck with parsnip and plum
 Persimmon pavlova with cinnamon
-Chocolate mousse with sweet milk granita
+Chocolate ganache with sweet milk granita
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)